-The art of selling scent in the digital age
+The art of selling scent in the internet age

 A Heritage Brand Makes A Statement

 One of the most highly coveted fragrance brands on the market right now comes from a brand whose history goes back 300 years.
-British perfumer House of Creed was believed to have been founded by tailor James Henry Creed in 1760.
+French perfumer House of Creed was believed to have been founded by British tailor James Henry Creed in 1760.
 As a tailor, Creed is said to have created outfits for Queen Victoria and Count d’Orsay; Empress Eugenie even issued the company a Royal Warrant (a seal given to tradespeople who officially supply goods or services to the royal court).
 But in more recent history, the brand began commercially developing scents in the 1970s, which eventually broke into the mainstream in the ’80s.

 In 2010, the sixth generation of the Creed family, Olivier Creed, along with his son, Erwin Creed, developed Aventus, a $435 men’s cologne with notes of bergamot, blackcurrant leaves, apple, and pineapple.
 Over the last decade, the scent has developed a cult following, with super fans collecting dozens of bottles.
 Rare bottles of the stuff can fetch over $1,000 on eBay.
 On June 2, House of Creed released a lighter, “genderless” version of Aventus, also $435, targeted at younger consumers.

-House of Creed is sold at premium department stores like Neiman Marcus, Holt Renfrew, and Harrods, but Emmanuel Saujet, the CEO of the brand’s distributor in the United States, says that social media has had a tremendous impact on the brand’s success over the last few years, suggesting that many of the brand’s new customers first encounter the bottle on social media.
+House of Creed is sold at premium department stores like Neiman Marcus, Holt Renfrew, and Harrods, but Emmanuel Saujet, the CEO International Cosmetics and Perfume, the brand’s distributor in the United States, says that social media has had a tremendous impact on the brand’s success over the last few years, suggesting that many of the brand’s new customers first encounter the bottle on social media.
 The brand also sells its products through its direct-to-consumer website, and Saujet says that many first-time purchasers in the United States buy online.
 Between March 2018 and March 2019, for instance, the House of Creed Instagram community grew by 63% to hit 159,000 followers, even though Saujet says the brand does not pay influencers to advertise the products.
 “Our community online is the reason the brand continues to be a cult product,” he says.

 House of Creed bottles are easy to spot.
 When Olivier Creed took over the business in the ’70s, he asked Pochet de Courval, a French glassmaker, to design the different bottles in the line based on his detailed description of the scents they would contain.
 Pochet de Courval still makes the bottles today, and they feel like they are from a different era.
 Shaped a little like a whiskey flask, with the bold letters of the Creed logo emblazoned on the front, the bottles feature the brand’s crest depicting a knight on horseback.
 This is not a play for minimalism or modern design: The bottle is meant to look historical, like it may have been plucked off the vanity of a 18th century British aristocrat.